Warning: This article includes descriptions of suicidal ideation.

 Increasingly, understanding the links between race and mental health issues has become more critical.

-It is hard to ignore that many Black women dealing with PMDD often find their symptoms are overlooked due to enduring racial and gender biases within the mental healthcare systems in both the UK and the US.
+It is hard to ignore that many Black women dealing with PMDD often find their symptoms are overlooked due to enduring racial and gender biases within the mental healthcare systems.
 Just last year, a study led by researchers at NYU Rory Meyers College of Nursing and Columbia University School of Nursing, found depression may show up differently in Black women resulting in “underdiagnosis and undertreatment."
-In 2020, a study by mental health organisation Mind determined that Black British women are more likely to experience a common mental health problem (29%) compared to white British women (21%), yet the racial health gap meant Black British women were least likely to seek treatment.
-The same study also found that one in three British minorities reported stigma and discrimination from health professionals when seeking mental health support.
-Similar US research shows Black women’s pain is not always taken seriously, which can lead to a lack of necessary diagnoses and an overrepresentation of Black patients in mental institutions.
+More research by Mental Health America showed several factors contribute to Black Americans not receiving necessary mental health care including a "mistrust of health professionals, based in part on historically higher-than-average institutionalization of Black Americans with mental illness."
+In 2020, a study by a British mental health organization determined that Black British women are more likely to experience a common mental health problem (29%) compared to white British women (21%), yet the racial health gap meant Black British women were least likely to seek treatment.
+Similar US-based research shows Black women’s pain is not always taken seriously, which can also lead to a lack of necessary diagnoses and an overrepresentation of Black patients in mental institutions.

 Increasingly, understanding the links between race and mental health issues has become more critical.
 In 2021, Time magazine reported that “suicide among Black girls is a mental health crisis hiding in plain sight,” referencing the startling rise in suicide death rates among Black American girls aged 13 to 19 over the past decade.
 It’s a subject close to Fiona’s heart and why she speaks candidly about her previous experiences with intrusive thoughts as a result of PMDD.
 “I thought that everybody had fleeting thoughts about driving off the road when they were driving.
 I thought everybody had suicidal ideation sometimes but they don’t.
 I thought that was just PMS but it’s not.”